Quark: Spin

 Spin is an intrinsic property of elementary particles, and its direction is an important degree of freedom.
 It is sometimes visualized as the rotation of an object around its own axis (hence the name "spin"), though this notion is somewhat misguided at subatomic scales because elementary particles are believed to be point-like.

 Spin can be represented by a vector whose length is measured in units of the reduced Planck constant ħ (pronounced "h bar").
 For quarks, a measurement of the spin vector component along any axis can only yield the values +ħ/2 or −ħ/2; for this reason quarks are classified as spin-1/2 particles.
-The component of spin along a given axis – by convention the z axis – is often denoted by an up arrow ↑ for the value +1/2 and down arrow ↓ for the value −1/2, placed after the symbol for flavor.
+The component of spin along a given axis—by convention the z axis—is often denoted by an up arrow ↑ for the value +1/2 and a down arrow ↓ for the value −1/2, placed after the symbol for flavor.
 For example, an up quark with a spin of +1/2 along the z axis is denoted by u↑.

 Weak interaction

-Feynman diagram of beta decay with time flowing upwards.
+Feynman diagram of beta decay of a neutron into a proton, electron, and electron antineutrino via a virtual boson.
+Time is flowing upwards.
 The CKM matrix (discussed below) encodes the probability of this and other quark decays.

 A quark of one flavor can transform into a quark of another flavor only through the weak interaction, one of the four fundamental interactions in particle physics.
 By absorbing or emitting a W boson, any up-type quark (up, charm, and top quarks) can change into any down-type quark (down, strange, and bottom quarks) and vice versa.
 This flavor transformation mechanism causes the radioactive process of beta decay, in which a neutron "splits" into a proton, an electron and an electron antineutrino (see picture).
 This occurs when one of the down quarks in the neutron decays into an up quark by emitting a virtual boson, transforming the neutron into a proton.
 The boson then decays into an electron and an electron antineutrino.